402creator/brandon/README.md

 ## Theme

-* Use black "Open Sans" font for standard text (and typography)
+* Use black "Open Sans" font for standard text (and typography).
+You can get this from google fonts, you'll figure it out!
 * Use Broncos orange and blue colors for other things on the page
 * Add some Broncos images, etc